daxingxingqi/Summarys-of-Machine-Learning/B-Computer_Vision/Notes_summary/README.md

-# Computer Vision Summary from Standford CS231n 2017
+# Computer Vision Summary Notes from Standford CS231n 2017
 This notes is forked from a popular repo and then edited by myself.
 I've added some content to better learning computer vision.
 This is only for self study.

 ## Table of contents